guigui-payfit/portfolio/README.md

 ## Deploy the app on GitHub Pages

+You can visit the staging website at the following URL: https://guigui-payfit.github.io/portfolio.

 ### From your Linux or MacOS machine (Unix systems)

 If you are on a Unix OS, run the following command in your terminal at the root of the project to deploy the app on GitHub Pages: